-Cooking Tips for Gardeners: Cooking with French Tarragon
+Cooking with Fresh Tarragon

-I do think French Tarragon has a flavor that’s a little similar to basil with but with more licorice flavor, and it’s stronger than basil so you only need a small amount of chopped fresh tarragon to add a lot of flavor to a recipe.
+I think French Tarragon has a flavor that’s a little similar to basil with but with more licorice flavor notes, and it’s stronger than basil so you only need a small amount of chopped fresh tarragon to add a lot of flavor to a recipe.
 Tarragon traditionally is paired with chicken, eggs, fish, and a few vegetables, but in the last few years I’ve noticed creative cooks are combining it with many more things.

-Recipes with French Tarragon:
+Recipes with French Tarragon for you to try:

 When someone wonders if they like the flavor of French Tarragon, I ask them if they like Green Goddess Salad Dressing.
 I think that’s one of the first things I tasted that had this flavor (although at the time I didn’t know it was the French Tarragon flavor that made me love this dressing so much!)

 Grilled Chicken with Tarragon Mustard Marinade might be a good one to try if you’ve never cooked with French Tarragon before, because the tarragon flavor is more subtle here.

 I love French Tarragon with shrimp, and I really enjoy the flavors in this Tarragon Shrimp Salad.

 This very old but delicious recipe for Sauteed Chicken Breasts with Tarragon-Mustard Pan Sauce is so good I would happily make it for dinner guests!